• Skip to primary navigation

 Ballymore Bugle, flickr

-As stated, the festival last for 5 days and runs from a Tuesday through to the Saturday.
-It’s quite unique in that racing doesn’t start at the track until 3.40pm on the first 4 days and then 2.35pm on the Saturday.
-This means that races will run through until around 7.35pm, but given the time off year, it’s generally still light.
+As stated, the festival last for five days and runs from a Tuesday through to the Saturday.
+It’s quite unique in that racing doesn’t start at the track until 3.40pm on the Friday, with 2.30pm starts on the other four days.
+This means that races can run through until around 7.40pm, but given the time off year, it’s generally still light.

 Time Race Grade / Length